-In contrast therefore, they cannot match conditions of detention centre at Guantanamo Bay which burns through some US$900 000 per prisoner annually making it the most expensive prison on Earth.
+In contrast, therefore, they cannot match the conditions of detention centre at Guantanamo Bay which burns through some US$900 000 per prisoner annually making it the most expensive prison on Earth.

-Malawi’s ministry of Homeland Security therefore becomes the latest to be embroiled in yet another corruption scam where MWK9.7 billion was siphoned from the Prison Department from January this year through dubious purchase of various materials from United Arab Emirates (UAE) purportedly used in the prison department.
+Malawi’s ministry of Homeland Security, therefore, becomes the latest to be embroiled in yet another corruption scam where MWK9.7 billion was siphoned from the Prison Department from January this year through dubious purchase of various materials from the United Arab Emirates (UAE) purportedly used in the prison department.

 In the documents that PIJ has in its possession captured in the imports trail of MRA customs, values on prices of materials were overpriced as a legit means of siphoning funds from government.

-Contract and MRA clearance documents that PIJ has seen shows huge sums of money were paid for less value goods such as steel plates, cups, under wears, slippers, neck ties, whistles, cuffs, blankets, socks, vest and belts through shocking overpricing where the ministry of Homeland Security spent US$13 million (about MWK 9.7 billion) in 4 months between February 2019 and June 2020.
+Contract and MRA clearance documents that PIJ has seen shows huge sums of money were paid for fewer value goods such as steel plates, cups, underwears, slippers, neckties, whistles, cuffs, blankets, socks, vests, and belts through shocking overpricing where the ministry of Homeland Security spent US$13 million (about MWK 9.7 billion) in 4 months between February 2019 and June 2020.

-Our calculation to this transaction shows that about USD 3, 200, 00 (MWK 2.3 billion) of tax payers’ money was lost through this dubious transaction.
+Our calculation of this transaction shows that about USD 3, 200, 00 (MWK 2.3 billion) of taxpayers’ money was lost through this dubious transaction.

-Apart from overpricing of items, all the 8 contracts were awarded to one supplier One Guard FZE from United Arab Emirates whose physical contacts cannot be traced and does not exist.
+Apart from overpricing of items, all 8 contracts were awarded to one supplier One Guard FZE from the United Arab Emirates whose physical contacts cannot be traced and do not exist.

 He has since asked ACB should swiftly act on these revelations, and that public officers involved should be held accountable.
 We also take this opportunity to mobilize Malawians from across the country to join the Wear Red Mask campaign so that justice and accountability is served on Malawians and that there is speedy trial on suspected looters.